 Special programs are offered for children and adults with cystic fibrosis and for children with apnea (stopping breathing).
 Riley Hospital for Children Sleep Disorders Center at Indiana University Health offers state-of-the-art evaluation of sleep disorders of all kinds.
 It is the only such center in Indiana and is nationally recognized.

-The Pulmonology team at Riley Hospital for Children at Indiana University Health ranked number 15th in the nation by U.S.News & World Report's Best Children's Hospitals.
+The Pulmonology team at Riley Hospital for Children at Indiana University Health is consistently ranked as one of the best in the nation by U.S.News & World Report's Best Children's Hospitals.

 In 2009, Riley Pulmonology at IU Health ranked number 5th in the nation by Parents magazine.
 No other Indiana hospitals pediatric pulmonary intensive care programs made the national rankings.